rcg4u/Nerd-Search/README.md

 # nerd-search

-A Python script for searching specific words or phrases in all PDF files within a folder.
+A Python script for searching specific words or phrases in a single PDF file or all PDF files within a folder.

 ## Features

-- Search for keywords or phrases in PDF files
+- Search for keywords or phrases in PDF files (single file or entire folder)
 - Case-insensitive search
 - Finds whole words only (not partial matches)
 - Outputs matching page numbers for each word in each PDF